rahul-malik/swift-evolution/proposals/0000-swiftpm-script-support.md

 ### Integration with SwiftPM

 #### Execution
-Scripts that utilize the `@package()` attribute can be executed by `swift run` and managed by Swift package manager.
+Scripts that utilize the `@package()` attribute can be executed by `swift run` and managed by SwiftPM.

-Swift package manager will utilize the changes to the compiler front-end to access packages referenced using the `@package` attribute.
+SwiftPM will utilize the changes to the compiler front-end to access packages referenced using the `@package` attribute.

 #### Package resolution